 - 2 tablespoons pure maple syrup (or organic sugar)

 - 1 teaspoon ground cinnamon

-Break up matzo and place in a large bowl covered with milk.
-Soak for 5 to 10 minutes then drain excess milk.
-Mix in eggs, maple syrup (or sugar) and cinnamon.
-On medium heat, add olive to a non-stick skillet.
-Pour matzo mixture into skillet and cook until bottom browns, about 4 minutes.
+Break up matzah and place in a large flat-bottomed bowl covered with milk.
+The milk should come up to the top of the matzah so use more if needed.
+Allow matzah to soak for at least an hour in the fridge.
+Then mix in eggs, maple syrup (or sugar) and cinnamon.
+On medium to high heat, add olive to a non-stick skillet.
+Pour matzah mixture into skillet and cook until bottom browns, about 4 minutes.
 Turn and cook covered 3 to 4 more minutes.
 Serve with applesauce or season with sea salt and freshly ground pepper.

 Nutrition Facts per serving (158 grams): 240 calories, 6 grams fat, 84 milligrams sodium, 229 milligrams potassium, 37 grams carbohydrate (12.5 grams sugar), 1.2 grams dietary fiber, 9.8 grams protein, high in calcium and iron.

 - 4 medium apples, cored and coarsely chopped

 - 1/2 cup walnuts, coarsely chopped

 - 1/2 cup sweet red wine, grape or pomegranate juice

 In a large bowl, combine all the ingredients.
 Refrigerate for 3 to 6 hours.
 Some of the liquid will be absorbed.
 Serve with matzah.